-The permission would be subject to the condition that the maximum permitted level or amount of this enzyme that may be present in the food must be consistent with GMP.
+The permission is subject to the condition, as prescribed in column 3 of the table, that the maximum permitted level or amount of this enzyme that may be present in the food must be consistent with GMP.

-If approved, the draft variation would permit the proposed use of $\alpha$ -Amylase (EC 3.2.1.1) sourced from Bacillus licheniformis containing the $\alpha$ -Amylase gene from a Cytophaga species as a processing aid in accordance with the Code.
+The effect of the variation is to permit the proposed use of the enzyme alpha-amylase (EC 3.2.1.1), sourced from Bacillus licheniformis containing the alpha-amylase gene from Cytophaga species, as a processing aid in accordance with the Code.